Hexadecimalz/Things-I-Learned/GlusterFS.md

 ## 🎢 AutoMount
 On ALL GLUSTER SERVERS setup `/etc/fstab` as follows:
 ```
+# it would be better to use UUID instead of device lettering /dev/sdb = should be UUID
 /dev/sdb /data/glusterfs/gvolume/brick1 xfs _netdev 0 0
 /dev/sdc /data/glusterfs/gvolume/brick2 xfs _netdev 0 0
 /dev/sdd /data/glusterfs/gvolume/brick3 xfs _netdev 0 0